Member Handbook

 Specialized Consultation Services

-Specialized consultation services provide training and help in a specialty area.
-The specialty areas are psychology, behavior intervention, speech therapy, therapeutic recreation, augmentative communication, assistive technology equipment, occupational therapy, physical therapy and nutrition.
-Family members and other paid/unpaid caregivers are trained by a certified, licensed and/or registered professional or qualified assistive technology professional to carry out therapeutic interventions, increase the effectiveness of the specialized therapy and participate in your team meetings.
-This service is very important as it can help your family, caregivers and paid service providers learn how to provide the right supports for you.
+Family members and other paid or unpaid caregivers are trained by a certified, licensed or registered professional or qualified assistive technology professional to carry out therapeutic interventions, increase the effectiveness of the specialized therapy and participate in your team meetings.
+This service is important as it can help your family, caregivers and paid service providers learn how to provide the right supports for you.

 Supported Employment Services (Initial and Long-term Follow-up)